Recovering the Lost World,

 9 Lords of the Night

 What is of greater interest is to know how soon the Haab was corrected by adding 5 additional days.
 By the 18th month (of 20 days) after February 28, 747 BC, it would have been obvious that the year was now longer, and a 19th short month should be added.
-The Olmecs kept track of the setting position of the Sun by days of the Tzolkin and Haab, which would have furnished an accurate indication of how many days the year had slipped behind.
+But since the Olmecs kept track of the setting position of the Sun by days of the Tzolkin and Haab, it is likely they had a much earlier indication of how many days the year had slipped behind.

 Verification that the 5 days were added after only one of the old years had lapsed, comes from the practices of contemporary upland Maya in Chiapas, Mexico, who retain a form of the Haab calendar today.
 The contemporary Haab calendar, in this instance, starts directly after Christmas, that is, a few days after the winter solstice.
 No accounting is made of the fact that the calendar will slip backwards against the Gregorian calendar.
 Somehow an extra day is added every four years.

 The use of the Long Count, and especially the starting value of 6 Baktuns, shows that an historical awareness had developed by 747 BC.
 Six Baktuns represent 2400 solar years stretching back in time to 3147 BC.
-The Olmecs figured the past on the basis of 360 day years, but the actual length of the year does not enter the basic calculation of when the current era started.
+The Olmecs figured the past on the basis of 360-day years, but the actual length of the year does not enter the basic calculation of when the current era started.
 A Tun was a solar year; the length did not matter.
-By our methods of calculation, which assumes that the year has always been 365.2422 days, the 2400 'years' represent a starting date of 3114 BC (which date I have used throughout these pages).

-But 1400 years later, in ca AD 700, the Maya, at the site of Palenque, retrocalculate dates 3000 years earlier, and list them accordingly with the notion that the past -- all of the past -- consisted of 365 day Haab years, not 360 day Haab years.
-The Maya also retrocalculated back to the very beginning of the current era (the 'second creation') to find that the initial Haab and Tzolkin days name and numbers were 8-Cumku and 4-Ahau.
-This works for both the 'August 11' and the 'August 13' concordance.
+Some 1400 years later, in circa AD 700, the Maya at the site of Palenque retrocalculate dates 3000 years earlier, and list them according to the notion that the past -- all of the past -- consisted of 365 day Haab years, not 360 day Haab years.
+The Maya (or their Olmec predecessors) also retrocalculated back to the very beginning of the current era (the "second creation") to find that the initial Haab and Tzolkin days name and numbers were 8-Cumku and 4-Ahau.
+This works for both the "August 11" and the "August 13" concordance.

 A Person: 20 digits and toes (day names)